Happy December peeps,

 NOTE* Napa cabbage is lighter in color than other Chinese cabbages such as bok Choy, which is also sometimes called Chinese cabbage.

-I can't wait until my kimchi ferment for few months, so I can make delicious stews such as Kimchi Jjigae, Budae Jjigae or use it for my Gourmet Ramen Soup, and of course kimchi pancakes, so good!
-I hope you will try it and please don't be intimidated, because it is simple "labor of love" recipe, full of flavor, nutrition and I must add pure deliciousness.
+I can't wait until my kimchi ferment for a few months, so I can make delicious stews such as Kimchi Jjigae, Budae Jjigae or use it in my Gourmet Ramen Soup, and of course kimchi pancakes, so good!
+I hope you will try it and please don't be intimidated, because it is simple "labor of love" recipe, full of flavor, nutrition and

 Korean Fermented Napa Cabbage - Baechu Kimchi